victamins/pilldispenser-EV3/README.md

 Our robot is equipped with a dispensing mechanism, Gyro, IR and touch sensors.
 We are very happy with how accurately and consistently our robot performs its tasks, especially given the short timeframe for this project.

 # Full Run Through
+Our robot locates the patient holding an IR beacon, dispenses pills at set intervals and keeps track of the number of pills stored.
+(Time intervals can be changed through the file input, however is only 10 seconds for demonstration purposes).

+The robot displays number of pills and the current time elapsed and also displays medication information while dispensing.

 https://github.com/user-attachments/assets/7a062a51-e506-4030-94f4-babfe4fe179a